cloudbees-days/cloudbees-field-workshops/labs/rolloutExperiment/rolloutExperiment.md

 ### Creating a Rollout Experiment

-1. Bring up to the Rollout Dashboard.
+1. Switch tabs to bring up the Rollout Dashboard.
 2. On the left-hand side of the screen, click the **Development** environment, and then select **Experiments** from the expanded list.
 From the view that follows, click the **Create a New Experiment** button.

 <p><img src="images/ProdCreateNewExp.png" />